-The transition from Junior High School to the Senior High level is undoubtedly one of the biggest journeys in the phase of life.
+The transition from Junior High School to the Senior High level is undoubtedly one of the most significant journeys in a student’s life.

-This transition seems to birth a feeling of nervousness which frequently stems from the thought of moving to a new area and also establishing new relationships and adapting to new ways of living.
+This period often brings a mix of nervousness and excitement, stemming from moving to a new area, establishing new relationships, and adapting to new ways of living.

-Aside from the prospectus, below is a list of common food provisions we at success Africa have compiled to help make this three-year journey in SHS school a happy and easy one.
+Aside from the prospectus, here is a list of common food provisions compiled by Success Africa to help make your three-year journey in SHS a happy and easy one.

 1. Shito